Spousal IRA: How to Save for Retirement AND Pay Less Taxes

 The Rules of the Spousal IRA

 The spousal IRA is a regular IRA account you will configure as either a Traditional IRA or a Roth IRA.
-It is an individual account held in the name of the spouse.
+The spouse holds an individual account.
 To be able to open one, you will file taxes as “married filing jointly.”
-The maximum contribution amount is the same – $6,500, with an additional $1,000 catch-up for those age 50 and above.
+The maximum contribution amount is the same – $6,500, with an additional $1,000 catch-up for those aged 50 and above.

 If you set up a Traditional IRA and plan to take a deduction, there are some income limits to be aware of.
-If the working spouse is not covered by an employer’s retirement plan, you will deduct the full amount.
+You can deduct the full amount if the working spouse is not covered by an employer’s retirement plan.
 The deductible phases out according to income level when the working spouse does have an employer-sponsored plan.
 For 2022, if income is $109,000 or less, the full amount is deductible.
 If income is more than $109,000 but less than $129,000, you may take a partial deduction.
 At $129,000+ the contribution is not deductible.
 The income levels have adjusted upwards for 2023.
 The full amount is deductible if income is $116,000 or less.
-A partial amount may be deducted if income is more than $116,000 but less than $136,000.
+You may deduct a partial amount if your income is more than $116,000 but less than $136,000.
 At $136,000+ none of the contribution is deductible.

 Taking Withdrawals and Distributions